The Swenys/Sweeneys/Swinneys

 Introduction

 Why are we including the Swenys in this history of the Pruietts, Parkers and associated families?
-It all started in 2014 when Sweeneys, Swinneys and Whites started appearing in the Y-DNA matches for this author.
+It all started in 2014 when Sweeneys, Swinneys and Whites started appearing in the Y-DNA matches for our line of Pruitts on Family Tree DNA.
 Within a couple of years, as more matches were added, it was apparent that they portended something more than just a few non-parental events (NPE) that happened a long time ago.
-It is now nearly certain that the Pruitts are descended from a Sweny/Sweeney/Swinney who came to America in the 17th century.
-During the last few years, we have made progress in identifying a potential patriach for our Pruietts.
+It is now certain that the Pruitts are descended from a Sweny or Swaine who came to America in the 17th century.
+During the last few years, we have made progress in identifying a potential patriach for our Pruitts.
 This section is devoted to documenting the research that is going into this analysis.
-We still have much more work to do, but we are hopeful that, as more records are found, we will nail down the patriarch of our family line.
+We still have much more work to do, but we are hopeful that, as more records are found, we will nail down the patriarch of our Pruiett line.

 Rosamond Prewtt/Prentt/Pruett/Brett - Who Was She?